EmmanuelDemey/codelab-elastic/step4/README.md

 * Log in with this account and check if we only have access to the dashboard page...
 But we have no data :(

-* Create a role devoxx-reader with read right on the devoxx-reader indice, and remove the secret field of each document
+* Create a role devoxx-reader with read right on the devoxx_indices indice, and remove the secret field of each document

 * Check if the role has been created